Introduction

 You will need the upmpdcli-tidal module.
 Depending on your distribution and installation method, this may come as part of the base installation, or be a separate package.

-The software only works with a valid Tidal subscription.
+The Tidal plugin only works with a valid Tidal subscription.
 It is not officially supported by Tidal, and may just stop to work one day…

 python3 /usr/share/upmpdcli/cdplugins/tidal/get_credentials.py